FelTris/durf/README.md

-Our method is built on top of [Mip-NeRF](https://github.com/google/mipnerf) in [JAX](https://github.com/google/jax) and in particular contains our own re-implementation of URFs LIDAR losses, Mip-NeRF360s spatial re-parameterisation and BARFs frequency encoding filtering.
+Our method is built on top of [Mip-NeRF](https://github.com/google/mipnerf) in [JAX](https://github.com/google/jax) and in particular contains our own re-implementation of URFs LIDAR losses, Mip-NeRF360s spatial re-parameterization and BARFs frequency encoding filtering.

 ## Abstract